Steroid medicines (known as corticosteroids) are man-made versions of natural steroids.

 There are several different forms of steroid medicines.
 The form discussed in this leaflet is the tablet form, taken by mouth, called oral steroids.
 Other types of steroids include creams, inhalers, drops and sprays.
 These are discussed in the separate leaflets called Topical Steroids (excluding Inhaled Steroids), Topical Steroids for Eczema and Inhalers for Asthma.

-Yes, broadly speaking there are two groups of oral steroids.
 The most commonly used group is glucocorticoids.
 This group includes steroids such as:

 The other group is called mineralocorticoids.
 This is the type usually used for replacing steroids the body isn't producing itself, and the common one used is fludrocortisone.

 They usually come as tablets, but some also come as dispersible tablets or solutions.

 Oral steroids are used to treat a large number of conditions.
 Some examples include:

 - Inflammatory bowel diseases (for example, Crohn's disease, ulcerative colitis).

 - Autoimmune diseases (for example, systemic lupus erythematosus (SLE), autoimmune hepatitis).

 - Joint and muscle diseases (for example, rheumatoid arthritis, polymyalgia rheumatica).

 They are also used to treat some cancers.
 In addition they can be prescribed as replacement treatment for people whose own natural steroids are lacking (for example, in Addison's disease and congenital adrenal hyperplasia).